 Focus on a specific UI element

-1. In Preview view, click Inspector Inspector icon.
+1. In Preview view, click the Inspector icon Inspector icon in the top center of your screen.

 Clean up unused files

 Cleaning up unused files reduces the size of the context window, which means you use fewer tokens.
-Bolt uses a tool called Knip to perform the cleanup.
+Bolt uses a tool called Knip to perform a cleanup.
 You can run this when prompted by Bolt, or run it manually at any time.
-Before proceeding, back up your project using both of these methods:
+Before proceeding, back up your project using one or both of these methods: